 That practice of mentorship is just one of the many practical aspects of Connected Camps; kids learn to build things in Minecraft, but their continued teamwork and iteration have so many “real world” applications, too.
 Campers have learned about city planning, architecture, ocean conservancy—even community theater—on our servers.
 They are able to connect something they love (Minecraft) to lessons about science, nature, and technology, developing their skills in both virtual and real life spaces the entire way.

 5 days of building, script-writing, and dress rehearsals pass in a flash.
 By the week’s end, campers are ready to take the stage and perform their play in real time.
 It’s also recorded and livestreamed on Twitch, so campers’ friends and family members can enjoy the culmination of their hard work (what’s the theater without an audience!?)

 But perhaps even better than the play itself is the sense of satisfaction campers feel after pulling everything off.

 Cherry beams proudly, “The biggest accomplishment I feel they have is the general consensus of “I/we did it.”
 When the final product is due and everything is said and done, I can feel their collective sighs as they proudly showcase what they’ve worked on.”

-Theater-themed Creative Camp begins July 9th, as does Girls Creative Camp (also theater-themed that week).
-Explore all our Creative Camps, which run throughout the summer and include other topics like architecture/world-building, film, game design, and science.
+Explore all our programs, which run throughout the summer and include other topics like architecture/world-building, film, game design, and science.